Fireman's carry

-A firefighter's carry or firefighter's lift is a technique allowing one person to carry another person without assistance, by placing the carried person across the shoulders of the carrier.
+A fireman's carry or fireman's lift (also firefighter's-) is a technique allowing one person to carry another person without assistance, by placing the carried person across the shoulders of the carrier.

 The technique was commonly used by firefighters to carry injured or unconscious people away from danger, but has been replaced in firefighting due to the drawback that smoke and heat are greater higher up, and may be fatal to the person being carried.

-The "firefighter's carry" technique is still taught for use outside firefighting.
+The "fireman's carry" technique is still taught for use outside firefighting.
 Soldiers use this technique to carry the wounded.
 Lifeguards are sometimes trained to use the fireman's carry.

 Advantages

 Carrying someone in this manner has several advantages over other methods of moving another person.
 The subject's torso is fairly level, which helps prevent further injuries.
 When the subject's weight is evenly distributed over both shoulders, it is easier to carry them for a longer distance – 50 ft or more.

 The fireman's carry is preferred over a single-shoulder carry if someone is seriously hurt or if the person must be carried for a considerable amount of time.
 A person being carried over one shoulder would experience more jarring as their body is dangling more freely over the carrier's shoulder.
 Also, blood would be unevenly distributed if someone was dangling upside-down over the carrier's shoulder for an extended period of time.
 This could also be a very uncomfortable position for the carried person if they are still conscious.

 The fireman's carry allows a soldier to carry an injured comrade securely using only one hand, leaving their other hand free to carry and fire their weapon if required.